mullaa/kaggle-/README.md

-# kaggle-
+# kaggle- Severstal: Steel Defect Detection
 ## Product Definition
   Product Mission: to detect defects in steel with machine learning algorithm

-  Target User(s): Severstal
+  Target User(s): Severstal and other steel manufacturers

   User Stories:

   The user wants to help make production of steel more efficient by identifying defect.

-  The user will provide a set of images with potential defects from high frequency cameras to power a defect detection      algorithm.
+  The user will provide a set of images with potential defects from high frequency cameras to power a defect detection classifier algorithm.

   The user can get the location of the surface defects on a steel sheet.